This is the page you may wish to bookmark, since it will lead you

 branch split from the A&Y main at Stokesdale.

-In October, I have updated the format to and added photos to the Granite
+In early October, I have updated the format to and added photos to the Granite

 quarry at Mt.
 Airy, Greensboro,